yersonargote/restaurant/readme.md

 App to manage menu, orders and customers for a restaurant.

+My first app using spring boot 3 and gradle.

 ## Build and run

 I will use docker and docker-compose.